 - Type A individuals tend to be sensitive and proactive.
 On the other hand, type B individuals tend to be reflective and creative in nature.

-- Type A individuals are impatient while Type B people are just opposite of it.
+- Type A individuals are impatient while Type B people are just the opposite of it.

 - When it comes to temperament, type A personality is short-tempered, whereas type B personality is even-tempered.